Gerardo Con Diaz

 Research Focus

 I investigate how law and policy have shaped the digital world.
+My new book, on internet copyright, will come out with Yale Press in 2025.
 My first book, Software Rights, is a history of software patenting in the United States.
-My second is a history of Internet copyright under contract with Yale University Press.
+I've also co-authored the newest edition of Computer

 Publications